-I was asked by The Playing Circle to create something within one day at the Vaudeville Theatre location of The Loft.
+I was asked by The Playing Circle to do a residency of one day at the Vaudeville Theatre location of The Loft.
 No visitors, no people around me, all by myself and with the purpose to spread and expose this work on the online channels afterwards.

-In continuation of this conclusion, I placed the ‘sitting is the new smoking’ principle [disrupting our build-up sitting time more often and thus change our sitting behavior] in the meeting space of The Loft, and I researched the inter-architecture and our accompanying behavior while literally doing.
-Simply said: I used my performance techniques of emphasizing, isolation, repetition and over-exaggeration, and I sat on every spot in The Loft that was possible.
-Everything in The Loft points towards the act of sitting down; the large meeting table, the lounge area, the lunch area and the windowsills.
+In continuation, I started disrupting our build-up sitting time more often to change our sitting behavior in the meeting space of The Loft.
+Simply said: I sat on every spot in The Loft that was possible, on repeat.
+The interior in The Loft points out towards the convention of sitting; the large meeting table, the lounge area, the lunch area and the windowsills.
 I tried to look through that and created a continuous, physically active routing in which I sat on all the other spots left as well.

 Read the blogpost from The Loft here.

 I also extended my research to the act of sitting and sitting design, because I wanted to experience what kind of emotion and/or what kind of person I became on any of the different regular sitting spots.
 What do I feel like on which spot?
 What does this say about my identity, the identity of the society and why?
 Questions I raise while doing this continuous visual research.

 © Photos by Marieke Gras